 Second, they both claim that this word is “Hebrew,” rather than Aramaic.
 This is not so much of a problem in the Greek, as Ἑβραϊστί is commonly used to describe words of both Hebrew and Aramaic origins (in a sense it’s used as “the Jewish language”); however, in the Syriac Peshitta, it is only really used to describe Hebrew words, as Syriac itself is an Aramaic language.
 But, as we touched upon earlier, this is not a Hebrew word.

-- In contrast, most scholars conclude that the Peshitta is a ~4th century translation from the Greek. ↩
+- In contrast, most scholars conclude that the Peshitta is a ~4th century translation from the Greek and a revision of the prior Old Syriac tradition. ↩

 - Or /b-sof/, same root. ↩